 How to Apply

 Some students apply in their junior year and complete their M.A. studies in their fourth year at Stanford; others apply in the senior year, planning their M.A. coursework for their fifth year at Stanford.
 It is advisable for senior-status applicants to track closely their completed units toward graduation.
-As soon as a co-term student reaches 180 units, s/he will be registered immediately with graduate status.
-Accordingly, such students will no longer have the option to "stop out" or to apply for PSO (Permit for Services Only) registration, both are options restricted to undergraduates.
+As soon as a co-term student reaches 180 units, they will be registered immediately with graduate status.
+Accordingly, such students will no longer have the option to "stop out" or to apply for PSO (Permit for Services Only) registration, as both are options restricted to undergraduates.
 Achieving graduate status may have other consequences, depending upon each student's unique situation.
 For this reason, seniors at the time of application are advised to meet with the Registrar in order to plan wisely.

 Students applying for co-term admission must take the GRE exam, specify a field of study, select a faculty advisor, and should have a 3.75 GPA in history courses (or the equivalent if they are entering without a history major).
 Three letters of recommendation must be submitted (one from the current faculty advisor, one from the prospective M.A. advisor, and one other of the students choice) in addition to transcripts and the application form itself.
 The deadline for applying to the co-term program will be the same deadline date as the Ph.D./M.A. graduate program admissions.